wp-plugins/pdf-catalog-for-woocommerce/readme.txt

 = Do you provide support service =

-In case if you need to order additional services or paid customization, we are glad to help you :)
+In case if you need to order additional services or paid customization, we are glad to help you :).
+Please visit: http://store.ovologics.com/services

+= Do you provide custom development =
+Yes, Ovologics team is able to develop any custom changes regarding WordPress/WooCommerce etc. Please contact us: ovologics@gmail.com

 == Changelog ==

+= 1.0.4 =
+Fixed installation issue and compatibility issues with Advanced PDF Catalog

-= 1.0.0.8 =
+= 1.0.2 =
 * First release

 == Upgrade Notice ==

+= 1.0.4 =
+Feel free to install the module

-= 1.0.0.8 =
+= 1.0.2 =
 Feel free to install the module